avo-hq/docs/src/1.0/associations.md

 One of the most amazing things about Ruby on Rails is how easy it is to create [Active Record associations](https://guides.rubyonrails.org/association_basics.html) between models.
 We try to keep the same simple approach in Avo too.

-At the moment, Avo supports four association types.

 ## Belongs to

 ```ruby